surge-andono/wholesale-revenue-assurance/docs/storytelling.md

 * **Goal**: Measure the percentage of network traffic successfully billed.
 * **Narrative**: "Our current integrity score is **96%**.

-  Given the scale of XL Axiata's operations, a 4% gap represents significant unbilled revenue.
+  Given the scale of Telco operations, a 4% gap represents significant unbilled revenue.

   Our industry target is **>99%**, making this our primary focus for system optimization."